Nisugi/CombatTracker/README.md

-Need combattracker.lic, combattracker_parser.rb, and reporter.lic
-db_schema.sql goes in Lich5/data
+Need combattracker.lic, combattracker_parser.rb, and reporter.lic. db_schema.sql goes in Lich5/data

 Just start combattracker.lic and it will begin recording the encounters.